Universal Limitations on Quantum Key Distribution over a Network: Application to other protocols

 \subsection{Limitations on some practical prototypes}

-In this Section, we explore fundamental limitations on some practical prototypes for MDI-QKD protocols between two trusted parties.
+In this section, we explore fundamental limitations on some practical prototypes for MDI-QKD protocols between two trusted parties.
 We begin first by considering photon-based prototypes for which a detailed discussion of quantum system and transmission noise model can be found in Ref.~\cite{DKD18}.
-Next, we consider MDI-QKD prototypes with a qubit system and transmission noise model depicted by dephasing or depolarizing channels.
+In Appendix~\ref{app:mdiqkd}, we consider MDI-QKD prototypes with qubit systems and transmission noise models depicted by dephasing or depolarizing channels.

 We begin by considering a dual-rail scheme based on single photons to encode the qubits~\cite{RP10}.
 The dual-rail encoding of a qubit in two orthogonal optical modes can be represented in the computational basis of the qubit system, where only one of the two modes is occupied by a single photon and another mode is vacuum.
 When these optical modes are two polarization modes-- horizontal and vertical-- of the light, then we express eigenstates in computational basis as $\ket{H}$ and $\ket{V}$ for horizontal and vertical polarization.
 It is also possible to consider frequency-offset modes instead of polarization modes for dual-rail encodings.
 We assume a noise model for the transmission of a photon through the optical fiber to be a pure-loss bosonic channel with transmissivity $\eta$.
 The inputs to the optical fiber are restricted to a single-photon subspace that is spanned by $\ket{H}$ and $\ket{V}$.
 The action of this pure-loss channel on qubit encoded with our dual-rail scheme is identical to an erasure channel~\cite{GBP97} $\mathcal{E}$ with erasure parameter $1-\eta$ and erasure state $\ket{e}$, where $\ket{e}$ is the vacuum state, i.e., zero photon in both modes.
 We note that an erasure channel is tele-covariant.